oracle/odpi/doc/src/functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **WARNING**: for historical reasons, Oracle stores CLOBs and NCLOBs using the UTF-16 encoding, regardless of what encoding is otherwise in use by the database.
+The number of characters, however, is defined by the number of UCS-2 codepoints.
+For this reason, if a character requires more than one UCS-2 codepoint, the size returned will be inaccurate and care must be taken to account for the difference.

     **lob** [IN] -- a reference to the LOB from which the size will be retrieved.
 If the reference is NULL or invalid an error is returned.